 It’s great to be able to trust such a reliable character!
 I recommend you let him worry about being perfect, so that you can just focus on creating things, even if they suck!

-Did you know that to write the grammy-award-winning song “Wax Simulacra”, Omar Rodriguez-Lopez came with a concept to write the song to be under 1 minute long?
+Did you know that to write the grammy-award-winning song “Wax Simulacra”, Omar Rodriguez-Lopez was attempting to write a song that was under 1 minute long?

-He didn’t actually stick to that goal, but because he tried to write such a short song, it ended up being a hard-hitting, focused-yet-frantic masterpiece?
+He didn’t actually stick to that goal, but because he tried to write such a short song, it ended up being a hard-hitting, focused-yet-frantic masterpiece.
+That was because the limitation he put on himself helped to focus his efforts - this is a creativity exercise.